hseo47/Adaptive-Quantification-of-Unbound-and-Affined-Hydration-Model/README.md

 - Voxel-based hydration fields using Gaussian kernels

 For more information on **Hydro-Softening** and Water-Mediated Material Property Changes:
-- Skin-Inspired Hydro-Softening Enables Flexible Chitosan Films (**Manuscript Linked to this Workw**). 🧪
+- Skin-Inspired Hydro-Softening Enables Flexible Chitosan Films (**Manuscript Linked to this Work**). 🧪
 - Enhancing Bacterial Adhesion with Hydro-Softened Chitosan Films (*In Review*). 🦠

 ---